maxdee/alc_freeliner/README.md

 - Content Free, aside from fonts I guess.
 - Remain lightweight for old hardware.
 - Focus on improvisation.

+## Installation & Launch ##
+Here are some instructions on how to get started with freeliner.

+1. Download and install Processing from <https://processing.org/>, the latest version should be used.
+2. Install the [oscP5](http://www.sojamo.de/libraries/oscP5/) and the [controlP5](http://www.sojamo.de/libraries/controlP5/) libraries.
+This can be done via the Processing application itself via `Sketch -> Import Library -> Add Library...`.
+3. Download the `.zip` file from this page and extract it to your sketchbook or Processing folder.
+4. //memory up
+5. //settings
+6. //config.pde

 ## How to freeLine ##